AbigalChulchill/go-datboi/README.md

 Other blockchains, such as EOS and Cosmos both, introduce different types of Deputy Proof of Stake (DPoS) to allow the token holders to vote and elect the validator set.
 It increases the decentralization and favors community governance.

-PulseChain inherits and modifies the Binance Smart Chain consensus engine, Parlia, which combines DPoS and PoA.
-The PulseChain consensus engine has the following properties:
+Datboi inherits and modifies the PulseChain and Binance Smart Chain consensus engine, Parlia, which combines DPoS and PoA.
+The Datboi consensus engine has the following properties:

 1. Blocks are produced by a limited set of validators.
 2. Validators take turns to produce blocks in a PoA manner, similar to Ethereum's Clique consensus engine.
-3. Validator set are elected in and out based on a staking contracts implemented on PulseChain.
+3. Validator set are elected in and out based on a staking contracts implemented on Datboi.
 4. Validator set rotation occurs on a regular interval with applicable validators chosen from the staking contract (selecting the validators with the bonded stake)
 5. The consensus engine will interact directly with the slash, staking, and validator system-contracts to achieve liveness and stability, revenue distribution, and validator rotation.

 ## Native Token

-The native ETH token will become PLS on the PulseChain network.
-The PLS supply will be inflated by at least 10,000x upon forking, with the extra supply being distributed to the users that sacrificed during the PulseChain sacrifice phase.
+The native ETH token will become BOI on the PulseChain network.
+The BOI supply will be mined or distributed, idk yet, but it will be the same as the token, 100 billion BOIS.

-PLS will be used just as ETH is used on the Ethereum network for transaction fees, as well as for delegating stake to network validators.
+BOIS will be used just as ETH is used on the Ethereum network for transaction fees, as well as for delegating stake to network validators.

 ## Building the source